The Verve: Third breakup (2009–present)

 In August 2009, The Guardian speculated that The Verve had broken up for a third time, with Jones and McCabe no longer on speaking terms with Ashcroft as they felt he was using the reunion as a vehicle to get his solo career back on track.
 Being asked about the supposed split, Ashcroft told The Daily Telegraph, "I can confirm we did what we set out to do [...]
 Right now there are no plans to be doing anything in the near future."

+Among the reasons for the breakup, it is known that in August 2008, McCabe was ordered to quit drinking by the band's management team, however, the damage had been done to the band's ambient and it was at a point of no return.

-McCabe, Jones, the electric violinist and arranger Davide Rossi (who also served as a touring musician of the Verve) and the drummer Mig Schillace started a new band, The Black Ships, who later changed their name to Black Submarine.
+McCabe, Jones, Rossi (who served as a touring musician of the Verve) and the drummer Mig Schillace started a new band, The Black Ships, who later changed their name to Black Submarine.
 In September 2017, McCabe said he had not spoken to Ashcroft for over a year and that a possible reunion would be unlikely in the foreseeable future.
 That year also saw the release of the 20th-anniversary version of Urban Hymns.

 In April 2019, the Rolling Stones agreed to return the royalties and songwriting credits for "Bitter Sweet Symphony" to Ashcroft.
 Ashcroft announced the agreement in May, when he received the Ivor Novello Award for Outstanding Contribution to British Music from the British Academy of Songwriters, Composers, and Authors.
 He said it was a "kind and magnanimous" move, and said: "I never had a personal beef with the Stones.
 They've always been the greatest rock and roll band in the world.
 It's been a fantastic development.
 It's life-affirming in a way."

+Musical style

+Jason Ankeny of AllMusic described the Verve's sound as "oceanic", saying that it fused the "exploratory vision of '60s-era psychedelia with the shimmering atmospherics of the shoegaze aesthetic".
+The band have been classified as neo-psychedelia, Britpop and alternative rock.